Graph Representation Learning Based on Random Walks

 Fire Alarm Circuit Based on Temperature with Tunable Sensitivity

 Course project for Analog Circuits.
-A analog circuit that can detect and provide alarm for fire breaking was designed based on temperature change in a fire scenario.
-At a normal temperature, the circuit remains silent and provide no visual signal.
+An analog circuit that can detect and provide an alarm for fire breaking was designed based on temperature change in a fire scenario.
+At a normal temperature, the circuit remains silent and shows no visual signal.
 Once the temperature reach an abnormal state, such as 50 degree Celsius, the circuit rings the buzzer and light the LED.
 The sensitivity or the temperature threshold can be easily tuned by adjusting the variable resistor.
 Both simulation results and hardware implementation were given, showing a consistency between theory and reality.

 A Brief Introduction to The Realization of User Mobility in Modern Mobile Communication

 Course project for Freshman Seminar: Communication System Session.
 One of the most prominent challenge for any kind of mobile communication system, support for user mobility, was discussed in this paper.
 Using Global System for Mobile Communication (GSM) as an example, the following aspects were covered: the network structure, mobility management techniques and call processing techniques.